 Our service users face a variety of challenges that prevent or create obstacles to finding permanent accommodation; this can include mental health problems, dual diagnosis, self-harming and an inability to cope with emotional issues, loneliness, addiction, low income or being on benefits.

 What do we do?

-We opened our doors in December 1996 with the aim of helping some of the most vulnerable people in our society.
-In 2011 we started operating an Outreach team and over the years this team has grown to 5 full time paid employees with additional ad hoc help from our trained volunteers.
+We opened our doors in December 1996 with the aim of helping some of the most vulnerable people in our society and in 2011 we started operating an Outreach team.

 The Street Outreach Team works closely with rough sleepers, building relationships and trust to form a base that allows positive change to happen.

 In September 2018 we moved into the Hope Centre on Hope Street, this move gave us the opportunity to further develop and extend our services, including the area’s first full time Night Shelter facility.
-Our Night Shelter operates 365 days a year providing accommodation for up to 15 people each evening in a supportive and supervised environment.
+Our Night Shelter operates 365 days a year providing accommodation each evening in a supportive and supervised environment.

 The Night Shelter, outreach and support activities give our service users a comprehensive support network and our consistent positive outcomes reflect the success of this model.